Parliamentary.ai

 Overview

-The Use of Property (Protection) Bill aims to safeguard existing, lawful non-residential land uses in England from potential disruption caused by nearby residential developments.
+The Use of Property (Protection) Bill aims to safeguard established, lawful non-residential land uses in England from the potential negative impacts of nearby housing developments.
 It mandates the Secretary of State to provide guidance to local planning authorities on this matter.

 Description

-This bill focuses on protecting established non-residential land uses in England.
+This bill focuses on protecting existing non-residential land uses in England.
 It requires the Secretary of State to issue guidance to local planning authorities on how to protect these uses when new housing developments are proposed nearby.
-The guidance will help ensure that existing businesses and other non-residential operations are not unduly impacted by new residential construction.
-The definition of "development" and "local planning authority" is consistent with the Town and Country Planning Act 1990.
-The Act applies to England and Wales and comes into force two months after it is passed.
+The bill defines "development" and "local planning authority" according to the Town and Country Planning Act 1990.
+The bill applies to England and Wales and comes into force two months after it is passed.

 Government Spending

-The bill does not specify any direct government spending figures.
-The cost will likely relate to the development and dissemination of guidance by the Department for Communities and Local Government and any potential future support for local authorities in implementing the guidance.
-No specific figures are provided in the bill itself.
+The bill doesn't directly specify government spending figures.
+The cost will likely relate to the development and dissemination of the guidance issued by the Secretary of State, and any subsequent administrative costs for local planning authorities in implementing that guidance.
+No specific financial details are included in the provided text.

 Groups Affected

-• Businesses operating on non-residential land in England: These businesses will potentially benefit from increased protection against disruption from nearby housing developments.
+• Businesses operating on non-residential land: They may benefit from increased protection against potential disruption from nearby housing developments.

 Full Text